-Following the effective date of our Research and Licensing Agreement with Technische Universität München, or TUM (See "-TUM License Agreement"), and as of the date of this prospectus, we own or are the exclusive licensee of a patent portfolio consisting of two issued U.S. patents, and their respective counterparts in a number of foreign jurisdictions, several pending applications under the Patent Cooperation Treaty, multiple pending U.S. patent applications and corresponding pending patent applications in a number of foreign jurisdictions as well as three pending provisional patent applications.
+Following the effective date of our Research and Licensing Agreement with Technische Universität München, or TUM (See "-TUM License Agreement"), and as of the date of this prospectus, we own or are the exclusive licensee of a patent portfolio consisting of several issued U.S. patents, and their respective counterparts in a number of foreign jurisdictions, several pending applications under the Patent Cooperation Treaty, multiple pending U.S. patent applications and corresponding pending patent applications in a number of foreign jurisdictions as well as three pending provisional patent applications, as described in further detail below.